quicwg/base-drafts/draft-ietf-quic-http.md

 transferred.
 Endpoints MUST NOT consider these streams to have any meaning upon receipt.

-The payload and length of the stream are selected in any manner the implementation chooses.
-Implementations MAY terminate these streams cleanly, or MAY abruptly terminate them.
-When terminating abruptly, the error code H3_NO_ERROR or a reserved error code ({{http-error-codes}}) SHOULD be used.
+The payload and length of the stream are selected in any manner the sending implementation chooses.
+When sending a reserved stream type, the implementation MAY either terminate the stream cleanly or reset it.
+When resetting the stream, the error code H3_NO_ERROR or a reserved error code ({{http-error-codes}}) SHOULD be used.

 # HTTP Framing Layer {#http-framing-layer}